Clustered Federated Learning Architecture for Network Anomaly Detection in Large Scale Heterogeneous IoT Networks: Proposed System Model

 \subsection{Clustered Federated Learning Process for Heterogeneous Devices}

 For the FL deployment, we consider a typical cross-device setting~\cite{Kairouz2019} with a large number of devices.
 However, due to availability guarantees required by many IoT devices, especially in industrial settings, we expect most devices to participate in the FL training process.
-This allows the server to maintain persistent state for each client to perform the clustering step.
+This allows the server to maintain a persistent state for each client to perform the clustering step.
 In this work, we assume that no IoT device is infected prior to the FL model training and that none of them behave in an adversarial manner.
 Model poisoning attacks against FL are outside the scope of this paper, even if already considered in some academic works~\cite{Bagdasaryan2020}.

 Our clustered FL builds upon the generalized FL setting proposed by Reddi et al.~\cite{Reddi2021}.
-This generalized FL setting, described in Algorithm~\ref{alg:fl}, improves over standard FL optimization methods such as the popular Federated Averaging (FedAvg)~\cite{McMahan2017} by including adaptive optimization methods.
+This generalized FL setting, described in Algorithm~\ref{alg:fl}, improves over standard FL optimization methods such as the popular Federated Averaging (FedAvg)~\cite{McMahan2017} by including adaptive optimization methods for the local model training at each client and also at the server level during the model aggregation process.

 The proposed clustered FL is described in Algorithm~\ref{alg:heterogeneousfl}.
 First, the aggregation server initializes the model weights~$\mathbf{W_0}$ and selects the training hyperparameters.
 Then, the server sends those values to all the participating clients.
 In the next step, each client partially trains $\mathbf{W_0}$ using only its local data for $\epsilon$~epochs.
 The local training is performed using the \textsc{ClientOpt}~\cite{Reddi2021} gradient-based optimizer to minimize the local training loss. \textsc{ClientOpt} is an abstraction for optimizers such as SGD, Adam or RMSprop.
 After the local training, each client sends the partially trained model to the aggregation server.
 The aggregation server collects all the local models and uses them to group the clients into $K$~clusters based on similarities between the trained model parameters (weights and biases).
 The grouping process is discussed in more detail in the next subsection.